Southern Ecuador

 Wed., Jan.
 15

 Our first of two days birding in Podocarpus National Park.
-This jewel of Ecuador has montane rainforest giving way to elfin forest, and above 3,000 meters, paramo and sub paramo zones with a complex of over 100 high-elevation lagoons.
+This jewel of Ecuador has montane rainforest giving way to elfin forest, and above 3,000 meters (10,000 ft.), paramo and sub paramo zones with a complex of over 100 high-elevation lagoons.
 We’ll get started in the Cajanuma section, and then bird our way along the old road to Zamora.
 Targets here include Bearded Guan, Grey-breasted Mountain-Toucan, Red-faced Parrot and Ash-breasted Sierra-Finch.
 On the hillside road to Zamora, we may find Short-billed Chlorospingus, Orange-eared Tanager, Equatorial Graytail, Coppery-chested Jacamar and White-necked Parakeet.

 ON Zamora